ADBLOCK #102

 Learn more about UWM tuition and fees.

-For the most recent academic year available, 33% of conservation bachelor's degrees went to men and 67% went to women.
+For the most recent academic year available, 41% of natural resources conservation bachelor’s degrees went to men and 59% went to women.

-The following table and chart show the ethnic background for students who recently graduated from University of Wisconsin - Milwaukee with a bachelor's in conservation.
+The following table and chart show the ethnic background for students who recently graduated from University of Wisconsin-Milwaukee with a bachelor’s in natural resources conservation.

 Ethnic Background Number of Students